Neck Exercises

 • According to a 2014 review in the Journal of the Canadian Chiropractic Association, the rectus capitis muscles provide bridges for anchoring to the spinal cord, helping to maintain an open space and stabilization for the cord.
 The anatomy and neurology is quite complex, however, improving the function of these muscles may help in cases where it has been weakened from conditions that cause dysfunction, like chronic poor posture and injuries resulting in cervical spine pain, headaches and other spinal cord related disturbances.

-• As indicated in Effect of Therapeutic Exercise and Sleeping Neck Support on Patients with Chronic Neck Pain, in the 2007 Journal of Rheumatology, a neck support pillow can increase the effectiveness of a neck exercise program and can achieve the most favorable benefit for chronic neck pain.
+• As indicated in Effect of Therapeutic Exercise and Sleeping Neck Support on Patients with Chronic Neck Pain, in a 2007 study in the Journal of Rheumatology, a neck support pillow can increase the effectiveness of a neck exercise program and can achieve the most favorable benefit for chronic neck pain.
 They stated “In our protocol, we have termed it “exercise”; with pain relief from the pillow, exercise can be more effective.”
 They recommend that subjects with chronic neck pain should be treated with both exercises and the appropriate use of neck support pillows during sleep.

 scientific reports